 - For a group to be recognized by the College as an official social media account, the group administrators must seek approval from the Director of Web Systems.

-- the Director of Web Systems and the Marketing/Communications Office will review all social media inquires.
+- the Director of Web Systems and the Marketing/Communications Office will review all social media inquiries.
 This office should also be used as a resource for the college community for any social media needs.
 The Marketing/Communications director will make the final decision in any situation regarding the use of social media.
-The Director of Web Systems will ensure the pages are set up properly according to social media site’s policy.
+The Director of Web Systems will ensure the pages are set up properly according to social media site's policy.

-- If an organization, department, group, program, or sports team creates a facebook page, they will be listed on the official facebook page under “favorite pages.”
-Doing this creates a link from the York College page to your organizations page.
+- If an organization, department, group, program, or sports team creates a Facebook page, they will be listed on the official Facebook page under "favorite pages."
+Doing this creates a link from the York College page to your organization's page.

 - All social media accounts officially recognized by York College must have the director of Web systems and a faculty or staff member as an administrator at all times.

-- Should a employee administrator of an account leave the College for any reason or no longer wish to be an account administrator, it is that individual's responsibility to designate another employee to be an account administrator prior to removing himself or herself from that role.
+- Should an employee administrator of an account leave the College for any reason or no longer wish to be an account administrator, it is that individual's responsibility to designate another employee to be an account administrator prior to removing himself or herself from that role.
 The marketing/media relations director should be notified when a new administrator takes over.

-- Employees identified as administrators of accounts are held responsible for managing and monitoring content of their officially recognized accounts.
-Administrators are responsible to remove content that may violate the College’s Conduct Policies.
+- Employees identified as administrators of accounts are held responsible for managing and monitoring the content of their officially recognized accounts.
+Administrators are responsible to remove content that may violate the College's Conduct Policies.